Abstract.

 of these vehicles use two stroke engines where as much as

-figures produced by USAID these vehicles account for 70% of
+on figures produced by USAID these vehicles account for

-the air pollution in the inner city areas of the major cities
+70% of the air pollution in the inner city areas of the

 PRODUCTION OF VEHICLES IN INDIA - TWO & THREE WHEELERS